 - You can keep this coverage even if you leave Lam.

-Conditions covered by critical illness insurance include:
+Subject to the policy requirements, conditions covered by critical illness insurance include:

 - Certain cancers